mohamed-i-mousa/Turblyze/docs/CASE.md

 - `turbulenceIntensity` and `hydraulicDiameter` are used to auto-compute initial values for `k` and `omega` when they are not explicitly specified in `initialConditions` (see [initialConditions](#3-initialconditions))
-- k-omega SST model constants are hardcoded in `kOmegaSST.h` and cannot be changed via case file
+- k-omega SST model constants are hardcoded in `src/Models/Turbulence/kOmegaSST.h` and cannot be changed via case file
 - Wall distance is computed using meshWave iterative propagation method (not configurable)